Impulse excitation technique: Applications

 The impulse excitation technique can be used in a wide range of applications.
 Nowadays, IET equipment can perform measurements between −50 °C and 1700 °C in different atmospheres (air, inert, vacuum).
-IET is mostly used in research and as quality control tool to study the transitions as function of time and temperature.
+IET is mostly used in research and as a quality control tool to study the transitions as function of time and temperature.

 A detailed insight into the material crystal structure can be obtained by studying the elastic and damping properties.
 For example, the interaction of dislocations and point defects in carbon steels are studied.
-Also the material damage accumulated during a thermal shock treatment can be determined for refractory materials.
+Additionally, the material damage accumulated during a thermal shock treatment can be determined for refractory materials.
 This can be an advantage in understanding the physical properties of certain materials.

 Finally, the technique can be used to check the quality of systems.
 In this case, a reference piece is required to obtain a reference frequency spectrum.
 Engine blocks for example can be tested by tapping them and comparing the recorded signal with a pre-recorded signal of a reference engine block.

 By using simple cluster analysis algorithms or principal component analysis, sample's pattern recognition is also achievable with a set of pre-recorded signals.